Piero Scaruffi(Copyright © 2013 Piero Scaruffi | Legal restrictions )

 These are excerpts and elaborations from my book "The Nature of Consciousness"

-Refining Guthís vision, in the 1980s the Russian physicist Andrei Linde†came up with a "chaotic inflationary" model.
+Refining Guth's vision, the Russian physicist Andrei Linde came up with a "chaotic inflationary" model ("Nonsingular Regenerating Inflationary Universe", 1982).
 Linde realized that Guth's inflation must litter the universe with bubbles, each one expanding like an independent universe, with its own Big Bang and its own Big Crunch.

 Linde's model is "chaotic" because it assumes a chaotic initial distribution of the scalar field: instead of being uniform, the original scalar field was fluctuating wildly from point to point.
 Inflation therefore began in different points at different times and at different rates.